Assessment Adjustments: Guidance for online and on-campus exams and in-class tests

 Please ask invigilators to ensure that students leaving exam rooms and passing by the separate rooms keep noise levels down to avoid disruption for disabled students.

-Microsoft Edge is the preferred option for enabling text to be read aloud.
-(Read-aloud software requires an ‘add-on’ to work in Chrome.)
-Microsoft Edge is available on all Windows computers.
+Microsoft Edge is the preferred option for enabling text to be read aloud and is available on all Windows computers.

 Students can use the read-aloud function in Microsoft Edge to listen to the text.
-They do this highlighting by double-clicking the text where they would like the read-aloud to start, right-clicking and selecting read-aloud from here.
-There is more information in this HudStudy Guide about using the read-aloud function.
+They do this by clicking on the text where they would like the read-aloud to start, right-clicking and selecting read-aloud from here.
+There is more information in the Brightspace HudStudy Assistive Technology Support site.

 • It is vital that any document which is read aloud is in an order that can be detected by the screen reader.
-Support with this is available through Ally in Brightspace and the Check Accessibility tool in Word and PowerPoint (as noted above).
+Support with this is available through Ally in Brightspace and the Check Accessibility tool in Word and PowerPoint.
 As a rule, ensure that the headings tools are used in text documents and the pre-prepared slides, tables are used in PowerPoint and text boxes are avoided.

 Any images or pictures used in the exam document may need to have a description so they can be read aloud.
 Right-click on the image and click the Edit Alt text box to add a short 1 to 2 sentence description of the image.
 There are some exemptions in the Web Content Accessibility Guidelines (WCAG) guidelines for when images are not required to have a text alternative – for example, if the provision of a description would invalidate the test.
 See this section of the WCAG Guidelines to find out more about the exemptions

-There are two approaches to making adjustments for students who need to dictate their exam responses.
-Where speech-to-text adjustments have been recommended, students will require a separate room and 25% additional time, unless specified differently on their PLSP.
+Where speech-to-text software is recommended, students will require a separate room and 25% additional time, unless specified differently on their PLSP.
 A separate invigilator will also be required to ensure the integrity of the exam.

 Wherever possible, Disability Services recommends the use of speech-to-text tools in Microsoft 365.
 Students will require the use of a computer or laptop with the dictate function in Microsoft Word.
 It is recommended that the exam document is set up and already saved prior to the beginning of the exam, so the student can dictate straightaway once the exam has started.